Operational Markovianization in Randomized Benchmarking: Subsystem Pauli-twirled noise

 \subsection{\texorpdfstring{Variance Sequence Fidelity under $\syst$-Pauli-twirled noise}{Variance Sequence Fidelity under S-Pauli-twirled noise}}

-While Pauli twirling on a subspace does not necessarily Markovianize the \gls{asf} in the sense of removing non-exponential deviations, it must certainly reduce its statistical impact on other figures of merit sensible to all other error rates, similar to the case of full Pauli twirling.
+While Pauli-twirling on a subspace does not necessarily Markovianize the \gls{asf} in the sense of removing non-exponential deviations, it must certainly reduce its statistical impact on other figures of merit sensible to all other error rates, similar to the case of full Pauli-twirling.
 As previously mentioned, this was pointed out in~\cite{PauliFR_2021, winick2022RC}.
-Indeed, within \gls{rb}, it is still unclear whether Pauli twirling generally can increase the \gls{asf} or in which cases it is sufficient to remove non-exponential deviations.
+Indeed, within \gls{rb}, it is still unclear whether Pauli-twirling generally can increase the \gls{asf} or in which cases it is sufficient to remove non-exponential deviations.

 However, a noticeable effect of Pauli-twirled noise is to have a reduced variance sequence fidelity.
 This can be understood intuitively because the variance over gates of \gls{rb} sequences, $\mathrm{f}_m=\llangle{M}|\hat{\tr}_\env\hat{\Lambda}_{m+1}\hat{\mc{G}}_{m+1}\cdots\hat{\Lambda}_1\hat{\mc{G}}_1|\tilde{\rho}\rrangle$ is by definition $\mathbf{V}\left(\mathrm{f}_m\right):=\mathbf{E}\left(\mathrm{f}_m^2\right)-\mc{F}_m^2$, and the first term, $\mathbf{E}\left(\mathrm{f}_m^2\right)$, is precisely proportional to the so-called \emph{unitarity} of the noise~\cite{Wallman_2015}, which is generally very small for Pauli-noise (albeit not necessarily zero).